 The WHY Surveys include questionnaires for students, parents and school staff.
 Grade 4 to 12 students at schools within the Upper Grand District School Board and Wellington Catholic District School Board will be asked to participate in the student survey.
 These grades were chosen so that we have a full picture of how students are doing throughout their time in school.
 All school staff and parents will also be invited to complete a survey.

 The WHY Surveys are a combination of the Upper Grand District School Board’s School Climate Survey, Wellington Catholic District School Board’s “Wellington Catholic Speaks Up!”
 Survey and Wellington-Dufferin-Guelph Public Health’s Youth Survey.

 The student survey asks questions about a variety of topics including students’ physical activity, eating habits, screen time, bullying, time spent with family and friends, sense of safety, and school involvement, among other topics.
-The Intermediate/Senior version of the survey (Grades 7 to 12) asks additional questions about substance use and sexual health.
+The Intermediate/Senior version of the survey (Grades 7 to 12) asks additional questions about substance use.
+Senior students (Grades 9 to 12) will also be asked sexual health questions.
 The parent survey asks about the parent’s relationship with the school, the experiences of their child at school, and their personal well-being.
 The staff survey asks about student well-being and school climate.